abdfaizaan/Github-Copilot/Labfiles/Exercise-5.md

 ## Task 3: Review the refactored code and understand how it works

-1. The newly generated code will look as shown below:
+1. The newly generated code may look similar to the one as shown below:

      ```
      using System;